Makambako

 Makambako is a medium-sized town and district in the Njombe Region of the Tanzanian Southern Highlands, located roughly 40 miles north of Njombe city by road.
 It is located at junction of the A104 and B4 roads between Njombe, Iringa, and Mbeya.
 Its population according to the 2002 Tanzanian census was 51,049.

+Etymology

+The name of the town come from "Makhambako" (singular Likhambako), a Bena word for bulls.
+This was the name of the forest which had large tree called Likhambako.
+Bena residing in this area performed religious rituals at that tree leading to the whole forest being referred to as Makhambako.
+There are few trees found in Miti ya Makhambako Street in Ubena Ward, which are protected for history of the name of the town.

 History

 Makambako was visited by Paul Theroux who in his book Dark Star Safari: Overland from Cairo to Cape Town described it not as a town but "a collection of hovels on stretch of paved road where idle people sat or stood."

 The town of Makambako has seen fast development.
 As a result, the northwest Wabena are advocating for Makambako to become its own district.

+Makambako's rapid development owes to being the location where Songea Road branches off Tanzania Zambia Road (TANZAM), Presence of Tanzania Zambia Railway Authority (TAZARA)'s railway station.
+Presence of TAZARA railway station lead to establishment of police station, TAZARA workers quarters, development of TAZARA water intake at Bwawani which is now being developed by the government.
+Presence of Tanzania People Defence Force (TPDF) Legion.
+All these led to the influx of workers from different parts of Tanzania as a well as people from nearby villages to trade in the area.
+These development led to development of market, modern and local bars etc making it the business centre.

 Geography

 Makambako is now a town, located in the Southern Highlands of Tanzania, approximately 60 kilometers north of the district capital of Njombe.
 The town of Makambako contains the settlements of Ikwete, Maguvani, Ubena, Kipagamo, Idofi, Mlowa, Mkolango, Lyamkena, Kiumba, Mwembetogwa, Mjimwema, Kitisi, Kivavi and Kilimahewa.

 The Makambako Plateau is one of three agroecological zones in the Njombe District, the other two being the Eastern Highlands and the Njombe Plateau.

 Maize is commonly grown in the plateau while Makambako is notable for tomato cultivation and trade.